Aller au contenu principal

 RAdx6 Profile

-The RAdx6 combines four novel markers (14-3-3 eta, Anti-Sa, Anti-CEP-1, and Anti-CarP) with two traditional markers (Anti-CCP and RF-IgM) to enhance diagnosis in early or established RA and help predict disease severity.
+The RAdx6 combines four novel markers (Anti-MCV, Anti-Sa, Anti-CEP-1 and Anti-Carp) with two traditional markers (Anti-CCP and RF-IgM) to enhance diagnosis in early or established RA and help predict disease severity.

-• Disappearance or decrease of 14-3-3 eta and/or Anti-Sa with treatment is associated with less radiographic progression
+• Disappearance or decrease of Anti-MCV , Anti-Sa, Anti-CEP-1 and Anti-CarP with treatment is associated with less radiographic progression

 • In preclinical RA, Anti-CEP-1 with Anti-CCP antibodies significantly raises the risk of imminently developing clinical RA